 Artichokes are low in calories.
-A medium sized artichokes contains only 60 calories and is super high in antioxidants and dietary fiber.
-The high dietary content not only improves digestion, but helps aid the body to naturally detox, fighting off the dangerous visceral fat that accumulates around your organs and leads to various diseases, including obesity, diabetes and heart related illnesses.
+A medium sized artichoke contains only 60 calories and is super high in antioxidants and dietary fiber.
+The high dietary content not only improves digestion, but helps aid the body to naturally detox, fighting off the dangerous visceral fat that accumulates around your organs and leads to various diseases, including obesity, diabetes, and heart-related illnesses.

-Artichokes make the top 10 list for foods rich in antioxidants, helping to prevent cancers and prevent inflammation that can cause aging, heart and other disorders.
+Artichoke makes the top 10 list for foods rich in antioxidants, helping to prevent cancers and prevent inflammation that can cause aging, heart and other disorders.
+It is considered to have the highest level of antioxidants of any vegetable.
 The powerful antioxidant silymarin found in artichoke has been shown to positively influence liver health, boosting liver function by stimulating cell regeneration and clearing free radicals from the system.

-Artichokes boost the production of digestive bile and nourishing the digestive tract.
-Artichoke leaf has been shown to relieve the symptoms of irritable bowel syndrome, constipation, diarrhea, bloating and upset stomachs.
+Artichoke boosts the production of digestive bile and nourishes the digestive tract.
+Artichoke leaf has been shown to relieve the symptoms of irritable bowel syndrome, constipation, diarrhea, bloating, and upset stomachs.
 1 teaspoon of liquid extract mixed with water, or 15-30 drops of tincture taken 3x per day is a typical dose for treating stomach disorders.

 Artichoke is the primary flavor in the 33-proof Italian liqueur called Cynar, produced exclusively by the Campari Group as an aperitif served over ice, or mixed with orange juice.

-“Artichoke tea” is a commercial product of Vietnam and Romania.
-The flower is steeped in boiling water for a tea called “alcachofa” made in Mexico.
+“Artichoke Tea” is a commercial product of Vietnam and Romania.
+The flower can be steeped in boiling water for a tea called “alcachofa” made in Mexico.